How to Animate with Keyframes in CLIP STUDIO PAINT

 (8) Animating with Keyframes

-Now in the timeline we are going to move and guide us along the trajectory line to animate the flight of the butterfly, using Key Frames.
+Now, on the timeline, we will move and guide ourselves along the trajectory line to animate the butterfly's flight using Keyframes.

 (9) Duplicate an Animation on the Timeline

-To continue with our animation we will duplicate the butterfly's flight cycle to complete the timeline, for this we must click on the upper part of the animation, right button / copy.
-Then we advance to the empty frame and with right button / paste, we paste the duplicated animation.
+To continue with our animation, we will duplicate the butterfly flight cycle to complete the timeline.
+To do this, click on the upper part of the animation, right-click/copy.
+Then move to an empty frame and right-click/paste to paste the duplicated animation.

 (10) Animating keyframes of the second cycle

-Now after pasting the animation cycle, we delete the keyframes and create new ones by adapting the movement of the butterfly to the trajectory line of its flight.
-If we have space, we duplicate the animation again;)
+Now, after pasting the animation cycle, we delete the existing keyframes and create new ones, adapting the butterfly's movement to its flight trajectory line.
+If there's still space, we'll duplicate the animation again ;)

-Now, to keep things simple, we will add a background using Clip Studio Paint resources.
+Now, to keep things simple, we will add a background using Clip Studio Paint's resources.

-To create the 2D Camera we must go to Animation - New Animation Layer - 2D Camera Folder
+To create the 2D Camera, go to Animation - New Animation Layer - 2D Camera Folder

-Then we insert keys in the first and last frame of the 2D Camera Folder animating their movement from right to left, to follow the trajectory of the butterfly's flight.
+Then, we insert keyframes on the first and last frames of the 2D Camera Folder, animating its movement from right to left to follow the butterfly's flight path.

 (14) 2D Camera Preview